 What is Wi-Fi Direct?
 What can it do?
 Here’s what you need to know.

 Wi-Fi Direct is a connection that allows for device-to-device communication, linking devices together without a nearby centralized network.
 One device acts as an access point, and the other device connects to it using WPS (Wi-Fi Protected Setup) and WPA/WPA2 (Wi-Fi Protected Access) security protocols.
 The standard was developed and incorporated in devices in the early 2000s.

-“Wait, that sounds like Bluetooth,” may be your response, and while the technologies may look similar at a glance, there are some important differences.
-One of the most important is that Wi-Fi Direct can handle more information at higher speeds than Bluetooth — around 10 times the speed in optimal conditions.
-This makes Direct a great choice when a peer-to-peer connection needs to transmit data-rich content, like a high-resolution image or a video — or when a Wi-Fi network is down.
+“Wait, that sounds like Bluetooth,” might be your response, and while the technologies may look similar at a glance, there are some crucial differences.
+One of the most important is that Wi-Fi Direct can handle more information at higher speeds than Bluetooth — around ten times the rate in optimal conditions.
+This increase makes Direct a great choice when a peer-to-peer connection needs to transmit data-rich content, like a high-resolution image or a video — or when a Wi-Fi network is down.

 You can often tell when a device offers Direct, because, when you are searching, it will pop up with a wireless network of its own, usually one that starts with “DIRECT” followed by a product name or number.